 Any student who has attended colleges or institutions of higher learning since graduating from high school is considered a transfer student.
-Transfer students must submit an official high school transcript (or proof of high school equivalency), official ACT or SAT scores if the student has below 24 completed college credits, and transcripts from all colleges or institutions of higher learning attended, with a writing sample and entrance interview upon request.
+Transfer students must submit an official high school transcript (or proof of high school equivalency) and transcripts from all colleges or institutions of higher learning attended, with an entrance interview upon request.
+Students who have completed fewer than 24 college credits must submit official ACT, SAT, or CLT (Classical Learning Test) scores or a writing sample.
+Students who have completed 24 or more college credits must submit a writing sample.
 Contact the Office of Admissions with specific questions.